Please change your location to view this page.

 Some community organisations, including those with revenue over $3mil, and those that have contractual arrangements with government (eg. funding agreements) may be required to comply with privacy laws.

-The Office of the Australian Information Commissioner has updated its website to reflect the new laws.
+The Office of the Australian Information Commissioner has updated its website to reflect the new laws, and we have a fact sheet to help you navigate the system.
+You can download this for free below.

 National Privacy Guide